 As you can see, you have to rediscover who you are and what you want; and then start to take action to increase your self-esteem and self-confidence and thus bring out your talent.

 That’s what happened to me.
 I discovered at the age of 45 that what I had built my whole life was responding to other people’s desires and needs, not my own.
-I felt trapped and was dissatisfied until I started the fateful journey into myself, and realised many things.
+I felt trapped and was dissatisfied until I started the fateful journey into myself, and realized many things.